 From: University of California-Riverside

-The University of California, Riverside (www.ucr.edu) is a doctoral research university, a living laboratory for groundbreaking exploration of issues critical to Inland Southern California, the state and communities around the world.
-Reflecting California's diverse culture, UCR's enrollment has exceeded 21,000 students.
-The campus will open a medical school in 2013 and has reached the heart of the Coachella Valley by way of the UCR Palm Desert Center.
-The campus has an annual statewide economic impact of more than $1 billion.
-A broadcast studio with fiber cable to the AT&T Hollywood hub is available for live or taped interviews.
-UCR also has ISDN for radio interviews.
-To learn more, call (951) UCR-NEWS.
+The University of California, Riverside (https://www.ucr.edu) is a doctoral research university, a living laboratory for groundbreaking exploration of issues critical to Inland Southern California, the state and communities around the world.
+Reflecting California's diverse culture, UCR's enrollment is more than 24,000 students.
+The campus opened a medical school in 2013 and has reached the heart of the Coachella Valley by way of the UCR Palm Desert Center.
+The campus has an annual statewide economic impact of almost $2 billion.

 // end //